Prejudice & Pride: The Fight to Vote

 Therefore, this exhibit highlights key events leading to the ratification of the 19th Amendment as well as examples of the ongoing struggle for voting rights in the United States of America.

 This experimental online exhibit is presented in a timeline format and is a complement to the Museum’s in-person exhibit.
-Some of the elements of the timeline feature artifacts that are on exhibit at the Museum, which we hope you will be able to visit in-person as soon as the museum re-opens.
+Some of the elements of the timeline feature artifacts that are on exhibit at the Museum.

 For best results, please view this exhibit on a computer using Google Chrome or Firefox.